School of Physics, Engineering and Technology

 I used to be an active researcher in Communications Technology: for publications related to that field, please see the York Research Database.
 Please note that despite what it says in the University's research database, I am not a former employee; I am still here.

-Dave Pearce is responsible for the teaching in the first and second-year undergraduate laboratory sessions in the Department of Electronics at the University of York, as well as for the first-year module in Analogue Electronics.
+Dave Pearce is responsible for the teaching in the first and second-year undergraduate laboratory sessions in the School of Physics, Engineering and Technology at the University of York, as well as for the first-year module in Analogue Electronics.
 He also has an interest in novel user interfaces for music applications and runs final year projects in this area.
 His other teaching interests include circuit theory, analogue and digital design techniques including VHDL, mathematics, programming and the development of transferable skills through project work.
-He led the development of the department's MSc in Communications Engineering, and is an occasional guest lecturer on short-courses in all aspect of communications.
+He led the development of the School's MSc in Communications Engineering, and is an occasional guest lecturer on short-courses in all aspect of communications.

 I am currently working on papers in the areas of engineering pedagogy; in particular in the field of software teaching aids and best-practice in teaching laboratories.
 Details of these activities and other musings can be found on my personal web-site.